 INTERESTING FACTS ABOUT THE OORT CLOUD !!!

-The Sun and the planets are at the centre of the Oort Cloud.
+The Sun and the planets are at the center of the Oort Cloud.

 The Oort Cloud surrounds our Solar System.